Flesh-eating bacteria survivor Aimee Copeland would do it all again

 Recipe for recovery

-Four years on, long after her rehab ended and the near-daily requests for media interviews dried up, Copeland reflects in her Atlanta house about how she's changed.
+Four years on, long after her rehab ended and the near-daily requests for media interviews dried up, Copeland reflects in her Atlanta house in April about how she's changed.
 It's an appropriate time to mention Babe the pig.

 Copeland was a vegetarian before her accident, first shunning pork after seeing the movie "Babe" as a kid, then going all-veggie in college after seeing "Food, Inc." But that wasn't tenable as a quadruple amputee.